sphinx-contrib/spelling/issuetracker/doc/index.rst

    instead parse references like ``gh-10``.
 The pattern must contain only a single group, which matches the issue id.

+Normally the issue id as found in the text will be used as reference text.
+However, you can also use the title of the issue as issue text:

+.. confval:: issuetracker_expandtitle

+   If ``True``, use the issue title instead of the issue id as reference text.
+   If an issue has no title, the issue id is used instead, just like if this configuration key was ``False``.

+   Defaults to ``False``.

 Customization
 -------------